 Duplicating an object places a copy directly in the drawing window and does not use the Clipboard.
 Duplicating is faster than copying and pasting.
-Also, when duplicating an object, you can specify the distance between the duplicate and the original object along the x and y axes.
-This distance is known as the offset.
+When an object is duplicated, there is a distance between the duplicate and the original object along the x and y axes.
+This distance, known as duplicate offset, can be changed in the Preferences dialog box.